-In practice, we will end up with a finite set of $T$ states in the temporal ensemble: $\ket{\Psi ^T _0 }, \ket{\Psi ^T _1 }, \ket{\Psi ^T _2 }, ..., \ket{\Psi ^T _{T-1} }$., from which we want to compute an estimator for the discretised ensemble entropy as written in Eqn. \eqref{eq: ens_ent}.
-One way to do it would be to brute force discretise Hilbert space into different areas, but this would be quite difficult for arbitrarily large Hilbert space dimension.
-Therefore we perform a randomised sampling procedure to estimate the probabilities, $\{p_j^T, p_j^H \}$ corresponding to the temporal and Haar ensembles: \begin{enumerate} \item Pick $T$, $M$ and $\epsilon$, with $\epsilon \in [0, 1)$. $T$ and $M$ should be chosen such that $T \gg M$, in order to minimise the fluctuations in probabilities. \item Sample $T$ states generated by the time evolution of chosen aperiodic drive, $\{ \ket{\Psi _i^T} \}$, as well as $T$ states from the Haar ensemble, $\{ \ket{\Psi _j^H} \}$. \item Sample $M$ states from Haar ensemble, $\{ \ket{\Phi _j^R} \}$, which will form a set of reference states used to estimate the probabilities. \item Remove states from the second set if their overlap is large with any other state, i.e. if $|\langle \Phi _j | \Phi _k \rangle| > 1 - \epsilon$, resulting in $M'$ states.
-This ``filtering'' step is performed in order to ensure numerical stability. \item Now, the filtered second set will form a reference set for the two sets of states $\{ \ket{\Psi _i^T} \}$ and $\{ \ket{\Psi _i^H} \}$.
+In practice, we will end up with a finite set of $T$ states in the temporal ensemble: $\ket{\Psi ^T _0 }, \ket{\Psi ^T _1 }, \ket{\Psi ^T _2 }, ..., \ket{\Psi ^T _{T-1} }$., from which we want to compute an estimator for the discretized ensemble entropy as written in Eq.~\eqref{eq: ens_ent}.
+One potential approach would be to exactly separate the Hilbert space into different sections, which are occupying the same ``volume,'' but this would be quite difficult for arbitrarily large Hilbert space dimension.
+Therefore, we perform a randomized sampling procedure to estimate the probabilities, $\{p_j^T, p_j^H \}$ corresponding to the temporal and Haar ensembles: \begin{enumerate} \item Pick $T$, $M$ and $\epsilon$, with $\epsilon \in [0, 1)$. $T$ and $M$ should be chosen such that $T \gg M$, to minimize the fluctuations in probabilities. \item Sample $T$ states generated by the time evolution of chosen aperiodic drive, $\{ \ket{\Psi _i^T} \}$, as well as $T$ states from the Haar ensemble, $\{ \ket{\Psi _j^H} \}$. \item Sample $M$ states from Haar ensemble, $\{ \ket{\Phi _j^R} \}$, which will form a set of reference states used to estimate the probabilities. \item Remove states from the second set if their overlap is large with any other state, i.e. if $|\langle \Phi _j | \Phi _k \rangle| > 1 - \epsilon$, resulting in $M'$ states.
+This ``filtering'' step is performed to ensure numerical stability. \item Now, the filtered second set will form a reference set for the two sets of states $\{ \ket{\Psi _i^T} \}$ and $\{ \ket{\Psi _i^H} \}$.
 We will ``bin'' the states from these two sets into $M'$ bins, depending on which state they have the largest overlap with.
-Ie., we will assign the $i$-th state state from the temporal / Haar ensemble to the bin $j$ which maximises the overlap $|\langle \Psi _i^{T/H} | \Phi _j \rangle|$, giving two sets of counts, $n_j^T$ and $n_j^H$. \item This will give us two sets of probabilities for the temporal and discretised haar ensembles as: $p_j^T = n_j^T / \sum_{j = 1}^{M'} n_j^T$ and $p_j^H = n_j^H / \sum_{j = 1}^{M'} n_j^H$.
-Using these in Eqn. \eqref{eq: DEE} we obtain the discretised ensemble entropy estimate. \end{enumerate}
+That is, we will assign the $i$-th state state from the temporal (Haar) ensemble to the bin $j$ which maximises the overlap $|\langle \Psi _i^{T (H)} | \Phi _j \rangle|$, giving two sets of counts, $n_j^T$ and $n_j^H$. \item This will give us two sets of probabilities for the temporal and discretized haar ensembles as: $p_j^T = n_j^T / \sum_{j = 1}^{M'} n_j^T$ and $p_j^H = n_j^H / \sum_{j = 1}^{M'} n_j^H$.
+Using these in Eq.~\eqref{eq: DEE} we obtain the discretized ensemble entropy estimate. \end{enumerate}